 Annette Lamers Making A Difference Award

 At community events, through educational webinars and our annual conference, we connect people with support resources and share the latest information on research, treatment options, nutrition and care.
-Through education, survivors learn how to live as fully as possible as they bravely explore treatment options, incorporate emotional and lifestyle changes and manage the disease.
 LEARN MORE

 Created in 2001 by survivors Ann Harris and Lois Joseph, the Breast Cancer Education Association conference fulfills a need for a broad range of cutting-edge information about breast health.
-Our program crosses all boundaries and supports a broad range of healing philosophies and possibilities, from surgical options and the latest updates in oncology to mind, body and spirit practices.
 Learn More

 Do you want to make a difference in the lives of people who have been impacted by breast cancer?
 Would you like to meet other people who are as passionate about breast cancer education as you?
-We need passionate people to join our volunteer team.
-From marketing and fundraising to conference set-up and registration, there are a variety of ways to share your time and talents.
 Get Involved